| No of people | Price per person |

 Vegetarian and vegan options are widely available, and most teahouses use fresh, local ingredients.

-Accommodation during the Pikey Peak Trek is primarily provided in local teahouses and mountain lodges, which offer basic but welcoming hospitality:
+During the Pikey Peak Trek, accommodation is primarily provided in local teahouses and mountain lodges, which offer basic but welcoming hospitality:

 Teahouses are operated by local Sherpa families, offering not only shelter but also a rich opportunity for cultural exchange and warm hospitality in the high Himalayas.